jkosem/jk-portfolio/faq.md

 #### But which is your specialty?

-That's easy, it's design.
-I think all of it in one or another is design.
-All of it in one way or another are ways to solve a problem with creative intent.
+That's easy, design.
+I think all the above in way or another is design.
+They are all ways to solve a problem with creative intent.

 I design.
 Sometimes that's an interface.
-Sometimes it's lots of screens.
+Sometimes it's lots of them that connect and interact in different ways.
 Sometimes it's extensive maps and documentation.
 It’s all design.
 Just like researching who might be using the wider service in which that sits, whether it be on a London housing estate or a village in Rwanda.
-Likewise, that means developing the strategy of a product or service, because that is helping find out what to design.
+It also means developing the strategy of a product or service, because that is helping find out what to design.

 #### How do you say in a sentence what you do?